Your Nervous System Already Knows the Music

 Jazz takes this a step further.

-When Branford Marsalis's quartet locks into a groove this week at Denver Jazz Fest, or when Dominic Lalli's Blue Bird Quintet finds that sweet spot between structure and spontaneity, what you're witnessing isn't just artistry.
-It's a group of nervous systems in real-time co-regulation — listening, adjusting, syncing up — and your body is invited into that same conversation.
+When Branford Marsalis's quartet locked into a groove at Denver Jazz Fest, or when Dominic Lalli's Blue Bird Quintet found that sweet spot between structure and spontaneity, what you're witnessing isn't just artistry.
+It's a group of nervous systems in real-time co-regulation, listening, adjusting, syncing up, and your body is invited into that same conversation.

-Denver Jazz Fest runs April 7–12 this year, its second annual celebration of Jazz Appreciation Month.
-Forty shows across fifteen venues — from the intimate rooms at Dazzle to the Newman Center to stages in the historic Five Points district, where Denver's jazz roots run deep.
+Denver Jazz Fest's second annual celebration of Jazz Appreciation Month ran forty shows across fifteen venues, from the intimate rooms at Dazzle to the Newman Center to stages in the historic Five Points district, where Denver's jazz roots run deep.

 There's Unlimited Miles: Miles at 100, directed by John Beasley, with Bob James making his first Denver appearance in forty years.
 There's José James.
 Ingrid Jensen.
 Hazel Miller.
 A Latin Dance Party with the Raul Murciano Mambo Orchestra.
 Solo piano.
 Big band.
 Trio.
 Quartet.